spwhitton/consfigurator/doc/pitfalls.rst

 ---------------------------

-Remote Lisp images can dump executable images of themselves using the IMAGE-DUMPED property.
-However, there are some limitations to how this feature can be used that are connected with changing execution context in the way that connection types like :CHROOT.FORK and :SETUID do.
+Remote Lisp images can dump executable images of themselves using the IMAGE-DUMPED property, and some connection types work by dumping and then immediately reinvoking Lisp.
+However, there are some limitations to how these features can be used that are connected with changing execution context, in the way that :CHROOT.FORK, :SETUID, and the Linux namespace-entering connections do.

 Firstly, for at least some Lisp implementations, the build of Lisp that's running must be accessible via the filesystem in order for it to be possible